CoalMineSoftware/jStately/README.md

 }
 ```

-`StateGraph`s define the relationship between its states but it is a
+A `StateGraph` defines the relationship between its states but it is a
-`StateMachine` that has state and evaluates inputs in order to traverse the
+`StateMachine` that _has_ state and evaluates inputs in order to traverse the
 graph.
-To use the graph defined above, a developer might initialize a
+To use the graph defined above, a `StateMachine` could be initialized
-`StateMachine` like this:
+with this code:

 ```java
 StateMachine<GameEvent, GameEvent> machine = new StateMachine<>(